 Design of the Thematic tracks;

-UAE Design of the Thematic tracks;
+UAE

 Key partners, including high level participants and potential funding partners.

-UAE Key partners, including high level participants and potential funding partners.
+UAE Conference participants including high level participants.

-RUS .

-RUS/USA RUS

-USA ;

-RUS USA RUS/USA RUS/USA

-USA
+RUS To report to the 2021 meeting of TDAG.

+RUS/USA Composition of the Group:

+RUS The Working Group is open to all ITU Member States and ITU-D Sector Members;

+USA The Working Group is open to all ITU-D Membership;

+RUS The Working Group is chaired by USA Santiago Reyes-Borda (Canada);

+RUS/USA The Working Group will work normally by correspondence but could use e-meetings, if any;

+RUS/USA The Working Group may meet during TDAG, normally not at the same time as another Group.

+USA The Working Group will conclude at the end of TDAG-21.

 TDAG Working Group on WTDC Resolutions and Declaration:

-UAE TDAG Working Group on WTDC Resolutions and Declaration:
+UAE TDAG Working Group on Reviewing WTDC Resolutions and Declaration:

-USA TDAG Working Group on WTDC Resolutions and Declaration:
+USA TDAG Working Group on WTDC Resolutions, Declaration and Thematic Priorities:

-USA
+USA The Working Group on WTDC Resolutions, Declaration and Thematic Priorities has as its mission to advance initial discussions on the administrative elements of the Conference to help facilitate inter-regional agreement and create efficiencies in time spent on these matters at WTDC-21.
+It will report its recommendations to the 2021 Meeting of TDAG so that Member States can consider these when making proposals to WTDC-21.
+The terms of reference for the working group are:

-RUS
+RUS Proposed Terms of Reference

 To review WTDC resolutions, examine their number and subject matter, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference;

-RUS To review WTDC resolutions, examine their number and subject matter, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference;
+RUS To review WTDC resolutions, examine their number and subject matter, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference, Council, WTSA and RA as appropriate;

-UAE To review WTDC resolutions, examine their number and subject matter, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference;
+UAE To review existing WTDC resolutions, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference;

-USA To review WTDC resolutions, examine their number and subject matter, and consider streamlining, to avoid repetitions and duplication with the Resolutions of the Plenipotentiary Conference;
+USA To review WTDC resolutions, examine their number and subject matter, and consider streamlining as proposed by Membership;

 To align the BDT thematic priorities, proposed regional priorities and proposed study group questions having regard to the 2030 Sustainable Development Goals and taking into consideration the WSIS Action Lines (C2, C5 and C6) for which ITU has lead responsibility;

-RUS To align the BDT thematic priorities, proposed regional priorities and proposed study group questions having regard to the 2030 Sustainable Development Goals and taking into consideration the WSIS Action Lines (C2, C5 and C6) for which ITU has lead responsibility;
+RUS To align the ITU-D thematic priorities with proposed to WTDC regional priorities and study group questions taking into account proposals of ITU-D Study Groups, outcomes of the Regional Preparatory Meetings for WTDC-21, the 2030 Sustainable Development Goals and relevant WSIS Action Lines for which ITU has lead responsibility;

-UAE To align the BDT thematic priorities, proposed regional priorities and proposed study group questions having regard to the 2030 Sustainable Development Goals and taking into consideration the WSIS Action Lines (C2, C5 and C6) for which ITU has lead responsibility;
+UAE To align the BDT thematic priorities, proposed regional initiatives and proposed study group questions having regard to the 2030 Sustainable Development Goals and taking into consideration the WSIS Action Lines for which ITU has lead responsibility;

 To propose elements and make recommendations to membership for the future draft Declaration.

-UAE To propose elements and make recommendations to membership for the future draft Declaration.
+UAE To propose elements and make recommendations to ITU membership for the future draft Declaration.

-RUS RUS/USA RUS

-USA RUS/USA RUS/USA RUS/USA

-USA
+RUS To report to the 2021 meeting of TDAG.

+RUS/USA Composition of the Group:

+RUS The Working Group is open to all ITU Member States and ITU-D Sector Members;

+USA The Working Group is open to all ITU-D Membership;

+RUS/USA The Working Group is chaired by……;

+RUS/USA The Working Group will work normally by correspondence but could use e-meetings, if any;

+RUS/USA The Working Group may meet during TDAG, normally not at the same time as another Group.

+USA The Working Group will conclude at the end of TDAG-21.

 ________________